 India’s solar growth has become a shining example and an inspiration for developing countries to venture in solar.
-With Countries investing huge in renewable energy ($286 billion in 2016), a plethora of new opportunities are in line, ready to be claimed in the market.
-And Indian solar growth showing an impressive trajectory reaching 12 GW of on-grid solar capacity, testifying the country’s readiness for growth.
+With Countries investing huge in renewable energy ($200 billion in 2018), a plethora of new opportunities are in line, ready to be claimed in the market.
+And Indian solar growth showing an impressive trajectory reaching from 12 GW of on-grid solar capacity in 2017 to ~30 GW capacity now (2019), testifying the country’s readiness for growth.

 Although, domestic manufacturers are manoeuvring through existing challenges in the sector, intensifying competition due to rapidly falling solar prices is becoming a cause for concern for the industry.